ItayLvo/thread-pool/README.md

 ## Overview

 The `ThreadPool` class is a custom implementation of the `Executor` interface in Java.
+Specifically, this is a fixed-number-of-threads pool.
 It provides an efficient way to manage and execute tasks concurrently using a blocking priority queue.
 The pool allows dynamic adjustments to the number of worker threads, allows tasks to be paused, resumed, and supports controlled shutdown.